Adding Reconfiguration to Zielonka's Asynchronous Automata: Trivializable, Fully Listening, and Trivial

 We build $\A_p = (S_p, s^0_p, \Delta_p, L_p)$ for $p = p_k$ as follows: \begin{itemize} \item $S_p = \{(c, \swi, D, d) \mid c, \swi \in C, D \subseteq C \setminus \{\swi\}, d \in D \cup \{c\}\}$, and $s_p^0 = (c_k, c_{n+1}, \emptyset, c_k)$.

-The first component is the channel assigned to this process, initially $c_k$ for process $k$, but may change if $c_k$ becomes the switching channel.
+The first component is the channel assigned to this process, initially $c_k$ for process $p_k$, but may change if $c_k$ becomes the switching channel.
 The second component is the current switching channel, initialized to $c_{n+1}$ for all processes.
-Component $D$ represents the set of channels that are currently dependent, and $d$ is the next channel that $\A_k$ is listening to on which it is expecting communication. \item All processes listen to the switching channel and their assigned channel, plus all of $D$ if it contains the assigned channel:
+Component $D$ represents the set of channels that are currently dependent, and $d$ is the next channel that $\A_k$ is listening to on which it is expecting communication.
+Note that if $D$ is the empty set or any singleton, it means there are no constraints on communication for every non-switching channel.
+Thus, the behavior of $\A_p$ is the same for all sets $D$ such that $|D|\leq 1$. \item All processes listen to the switching channel and their assigned channel, plus the previous one if $D$ contains the assigned channel: